Nieuwediep (river): Stelling Den Helder

 Fortifying the position around Nieuwdiep/Den Helder was the easy part of Napoleon's plans.
 It led to construction of the fortified position known as Stelling Den Helder.
 In a few years Fort Kijkduin, Fort Erfprins, Fort Dirks Admiraal were built.
 A bunch of strong fortresses and fortifications, centering on Den Helder.
 By 1813 these fortifications were so powerful that the French were able to maintain themselves in Den Helder when the Dutch threw off the French yoke.
 It led to the Siege of Den Helder in November 1813.

 During the siege, the Dutch fleet in Den Helder, the so-called squadron of Texel consisted of; the ships of the line: Prince (80), Zoutman (80), De Ruyter (80), Evertsen (80) and Doggersbank; the frigates Meuse (44) and Ijssel (44) (both with French crews); the corvette Venus and the Brig Irene, as well as the French brig Iréne.
 In port and not ready were the ships of the line: Amsterdam (80), Brabant (76), Jean de Witt (68) and Rotterdam (68), and the frigates Aurora / Dageraad (32) and Maria Reijgersbergen (32).
 When the Bourbons were restored, the squadron of Texel came into Dutch hands again.

+From 1879 to 1885, Fort Harssens was built at the shoal Harssens on the east end of the Nieuwediep.
+It was a modern and powerful fortress with 4 Krupp 30.5 cm guns placed in armored cupolas.
+These were the heaviest guns in the Dutch armed forces.